-The performance of the Xiaomi 13 Pro was also much more reliable with a stability rate of 78% on the Wild Life Stress Test benchmark of 3DMark (20 minutes duration).
+But Xiaomi's big flaw has always been the temperature control.
+Or rather its absence.
+The Xiaomi 13 Pro maintained a stability rate of 78% on 3DMark's Wild Life Stress Test benchmark (20 minutes duration).

-On Apex Legends Mobile and Genshin Impact, which are two very resource-intensive mobile games, I was able to play at 60 FPS almost constantly with all graphics options pushed to the maximum.
+In concrete use, on Apex Legends Mobile and Genshin Impact, two very resource-intensive mobile games, I was able to play at 60 FPS almost constant with all graphics options pushed to the maximum.

 The Xiaomi 13 Pro features a triple camera module with a 50.3 MP main lens, a 50 MP ultra wide-angle lens and a 50 MP telephoto lens.
 The selfie camera offers a resolution of 32 MP.

-The Xiaomi 13 Pro relies heavily on photography as its selling point.
-There is the same main lens as the Xiaomi 12S Ultra, with its 1-inch Sony IMX 989 sensor.
+On the Xiaomi 13 Pro, we find the same main lens as the Xiaomi 12S Ultra, with its 1-inch Sony IMX 989 sensor.
 With 4-in-1 pixel binning, we get 12.5 MP shots captured with fairly large 3.2 µm photosites.
-The level of detail and sharpness are excellent, where it allows one to enjoy 2x zoom from the main lens to limit quality loss.
+The level of detail and sharpness is logically good.
+And it allows zooming x2 from the main lens to limit losses.